GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 ---
 layout: post
-title: 'High performance storage for your app: The Storage Foundation API'
+title: 'High performance storage for your app: the Storage Foundation API'
 subhead: |
-  An API that is particularly well suited for Wasm-based libraries and applications that want to use custom storage algorithms to fine-tune execution speed and memory usage.
+  A storage API that is particularly well suited for Wasm-based libraries and applications that want to use custom storage algorithms to fine-tune execution speed and memory usage.
 authors:
   - thomassteiner
-date: 2021-06-03
+date: 2021-06-07
-# updated: 2021-06-03
+# updated: YYYY-MM-DD
 description: |
   The Storage Foundation API is a storage API that resembles a very basic filesystem, with direct access to stored data through buffers and offsets.
 Its goal is to give